Oral Health

 4. Arthroplasty

-An open-joint arthroplasty (keyhole surgery) is a common operation to correct TMD.
+An open-joint arthroplasty (keyhole surgery) is a common operation to correct temporomandibular disorders (TMD).
+It doesn’t address jaw misalignment, but it can reduce pain from the joint disorder.

-An arthroscope (small camera) is inserted into a small incision in front of the ear.
-Then scar tissue surrounding the joint is removed to relieve pain.
+An arthroscope (small camera) is inserted into a small incision in front of the ear during this surgery.
+Then, scar tissue surrounding the joint is removed to relieve pain.

 5. Arthrocentesis

-Arthrocentesis uses sterile fluid to wash out the temporomandibular joint (TMJ) and so remove any debris inside the joint.
+The operation uses sterile fluid to wash out the temporomandibular joint (TMJ) and remove any debris inside the joint.

 Does Jaw Surgery Hurt?